 Anyone who’s experienced heartburn will be familiar with the dreaded sensation of stomach acid spurting up your esophagus.
 It’s nauseating, it burns, and boy does it hurt!
 The question is, why is that acid coming back up?
-And if it’s all spilling out then surely you must have too much of it?
+And if it’s all spilling out then surely you must have high stomach acid levels?

 Acid reflux happens when the acid/mixed contents of your stomach leak through the valve connecting your stomach and esophagus.
 This valve is known as the lower esophageal sphincter muscle (LES) and its job is to keep the contents of your stomach IN your stomach.
 However, this valve can start to malfunction and remain open when your acid reflux levels are too low.
 This is because you need sufficient levels of stomach acid in your gut to trigger it to close.
 So when you have low stomach acid, the LES remains open and any acid IS in your stomach to reflux back up – which is what you experience as acid reflux causing heartburn.